peter4885/Global_Warming/README.md

 This Demo of P2E game on Blast sepolia testnet.

+Great thanks for @knagaitsev https://github.com/knagaitsev/slither.io-clone

 # Original slither.io game rules
 As the worm consumes food from the ground, it grows in length and size

-When the food bumps into another worm, it is converted into FOOD
+When the food bumps into another worm, it is converted into FOOD token

 # Game rules added in Web3.ver
-Tokenize existing food (food = worm body = token).
+Tokenize existing food (food = worm body = FOOD token).

 You grow your worms by killing your opponent's worms or collecting food from the floor.